ruke1ire/RTF/experiments/state-spaces/README.md

-# Long Range Arena and Synthetics
+# Long Range Arena, Speech Commands, and Synthetics

 This directory was directly adapted from the [S4 repository](https://github.com/state-spaces/s4).
 For detailed explanation on the setup of the python3 environment, datasets, and custom CUDA kernels (for S4), please refer to the original repository.